torbsd/torbsd.github.io/prospective.md

 An OpenBSD TB adds to Tor client diversity, engaging a security-conscious group of end-users.
-It also can add relay diversity because all TB users are also de-facto relay operators while they're running TB.
+It also can add relay diversity because all TB users can also be relay operators while they're running TB.

 Future work: